yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 Xb9HJy46M9u3SLAWVitS4eV6gEMuVFfZX2
 ```

-**B.** Is an equivalent M/44’/5’/0’/0 extended public key approach that protects the confidentiality of the master seed.
-The extended public key that is part of the echo command below must be created on an offline computer.
-However, don't be afraid to apply the extended public key command sequence approach below to online computers.
+**B.** Is an equivalent M/44’/5’/0’/0 extended public key approach (to "A" immediately above) that protects the confidentiality of the master seed.
+The extended public key that is part of the echo command below *must* be created on an offline computer.
+However, don't be afraid of applying the extended public key (starts with xpub) command sequence approach below to online computers.
 However, for privacy reasons, don't share extended keys beginning with *xpub* for the Bitcoin Mainnet or *tpub* for Bitcoin Testnet.
 ```
 % echo 'xpub6EVt68TrKV5YPXF9oXfEPsqWc5sRjLFQg7GAtLKwF4oss4sZKRvjQqNGYk4ZvrsC3hzuL87LvB7phibDDQSuCEeTRii4ST8Y28DuyfoFxJB' | bx hd-public  -i 0 | bx hd-to-ec | bx ec-to-address -v 76
 ```